 A Sample Hand

 Now, let’s play out a similar scenario.
-You place your $10 ante and get a 5, 6, 7.
-A straight.
-You make your Place wager and all cards are revealed.
-You feel the stomach pains quickly set in as the dealer reveals a Jack-high straight.
+You place your $10 ante and get a 5, 6, 7—a straight.
+You make your Place wager, and all cards are revealed.
+The stomach pains quickly set in as the dealer shows a Jack-high straight.
 But wait, even though you lost your $10 ante and $10 play bet, you still get something back because your straight automatically pays out 1 to 1 according to the Ante Bonus Payout Scale.

 Betting Pairs Plus

-It’s time to mix it up a bit by reintroducing the Pairs Plus bet.
+It’s time to mix it up by reintroducing the Pairs Plus bet.
 You place your $10 ante and a $10 Pairs Plus wager.
 The dealer serves you an ace, king, and a three.
-Naturally, you make the Play bet and beat the dealer’s King-high.
+Naturally, you make the play bet and beat the dealer’s King-high.
 That nets you a $40 return for beating the dealer, but you lost the $10 Pair Plus bet.

 Three Card Poker: Basic Strategy

 One effective basic strategy dictates that you fold anything under a Queen – 6 – 4.
 Of course, it’s a different story if they are suited.
-In any event, if you have a Queen – 6 – 4 or better, you can proceed with the Play bet.
+If you have a Queen – 6 – 4 or better, you can proceed with the Play bet.
 A Queen – 7 would also barely qualify for a Play bet no matter what the third card is.
-So, the only decision you need to think about is whether to play or fold.
-This is the small window of opportunity in which you can employ a basic strategy.
+So, the only decision you need to consider is whether to play or fold.
+Use this small window of opportunity to employ your primary strategy.
 If it’s better than Q- 6 -4, play it.
-If not fold ‘em up.
+If not, fold them up.

 More Sample Hands

 In a more boring hand, you a lowly Q, 8, 7.
 While your Pairs Plus bet just went up in flames, the hand still meets the minimum threshold for making a Play bet which you do.
-To your indifference, the dealer doesn’t qualify which means to get your Play bet back and a 1 to 1 payout on the ante.
+To your indifference, the dealer doesn’t qualify, which means getting your Play bet back and a 1 to 1 payout on the ante.